agsalguero/simple-test-scanner/readme.md

 `--pb` (optional): Flag to show progress bar during processing.

+`--check` (optional): Path to a CSV file containing the correct answers for each scanned student test.
+Testing purposes only.

 `--output`: Path to the output folder where processed images and CSV files will be saved.

 Example command: